mr-shahensha/mr-shahensha/README.md

 - 👨‍💻 All of my projects are available at [shahensha.tech](shahensha.tech)

-- 📝 I regularly write articles on [https://shahensha.hashnode.dev/](https://shahensha.hashnode.dev/)
+- 📝 I sometimes write articles on [https://shahensha.hashnode.dev/](https://shahensha.hashnode.dev/)

 - 💬 Ask me about **Web development**